Erdoğan to Sweden: Extradite newspaper editor, or no Nato

 Erdoğan is used to getting what he wants from judges in Turkey, who jailed thousands of his opponents since the failed coup.

-But his naming people like Keneş as political red lines in summits risks being seen as interference in Sweden's judicial system.
+But his naming people like Keneş as political red lines in summits risks being seen as interference in Sweden's judicial independence.

 Nationalist Turkish media have also stalked Keneş and other exiles in Sweden, publishing their private addresses and photos of their homes and cars, or snaps of them walking around in Stockholm.